 University Process and Response

+The University has policies and processes in place to respond to reports of sexual and relationship violence.
 The Title IX Coordinator will inform you prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the University’s response.

 The University will not require you to participate in any investigation or disciplinary proceeding if you do not wish to participate.
 A survivor may serve as the complainant or as a witness in the investigation and Student Conduct Process.
 DePaul prohibits retaliation against anyone raising complaints or participating in a process related to Title IX.

 At the conclusion of the University’s investigation and conduct process, any employee or student found to have violated University policy against sexual violence will be subject to discipline.
-Sanctions imposed may include probation, no contact restrictions, suspension, or dismissal.
+Sanctions imposed may include probation, suspension, or dismissal.
 Discipline would be administered consistent with applicable collective bargaining agreements (for employees), University policies and legal requirements.

-Disciplinary procedures for sexual violence will:
+Disciplinary procedures for sexual and relationship violence will:

 - Provide a prompt, fair, and impartial process and resolution;